gcvarela21/art-clicky-game/README.md

 ## Summary

-This web application is a movie review hub for people who want to get away from the mainstream.
-Let’s face it… no one really likes tomatoes, especially RottenTomatoes.
-It can all be a bit Overrated.
+This web application is a memory game, that randomizes the image locations on a grid.
+Clicking on different images increases your score, and clicking on the same image twice zeroes out your score.

 * [Live Site](https://gcvarela21.github.io/toon.slap/)
 * [Project Repository](https://github.com/gcvarela21/toon.slap)